Hadron67/webmc/README.md

 ![Demo](demo.png)

 ## Original purpose
-This programme was originally used by me to display Minecraft log text when queueing in [2b2t](2b2t.org), so I could see my position in queue when away from computer, such as when going out for dinner.
+This programme was originally used by me to display Minecraft log text when queueing in [2b2t](//2b2t.org), so I could see my position in queue when away from computer, such as when going out for dinner.

 ## Usage
+The CLI program is piping the output of a local port to a websocket so that can be viewed in browsers.
+The local port could be created by [jmcl](https://github.com/Hadron67/jmcl), which is what I usually do.

+### API
 ```js

 const createServer = require('webmc');